davidgohel/ggiraph/README.md

   - `data_id`: id to be associated with elements (used for hover and click actions)

+### Why using ggiraph

+  - You want to provide your readers with more information than the basic information available; you can display a tooltip when the player’s mouse is on a graphical element, you can also visually animate elements with the same attribute when the mouse passes over a graphical element, and finally you can link a JavaScript action to the click, such as opening a hypertext link.
+  - You want to allow users of a Shiny application to select graphical elements; for example, you can make the points of a scatter plot selectable and available as a reactive value from the server part of your application.
+With Shiny, ggiraph allows interaction with graph elements, legends elements, titles and ggplot theme elements from the server part; each selection is available as a reactive value.

 ## Usage

+### With R and R Markdown

 The things you need to know to create an interactive graphic :